bstefanescu/qutejs/web/doc/docs/model/events.md

 Fire a custom DOM event.
 The event is fired by calling [dispatchEvent](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/dispatchEvent) on the component root element.

 * `event` - the event name
 * `data`  - an optional data object accessible as the `Event.detail` field.
-Defaults to the ViewModel instance who emited the event.
+Defaults to the ViewModel instance who emitted the event.

 ### **`emitAsync(event, data, timeout)`**

 Fire a custom DOM event asynchronously.
 The event is fired by calling [dispatchEvent](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/dispatchEvent) on the component root element.

 * `event` - the event name
 * `data`  - an optional data object accessible as the `Event.detail` field.
-Defaults to the ViewModel instance who emited the event.
+Defaults to the ViewModel instance who emitted the event.
 * timeout - an optional timeout in milliseconds.
 Defaults to 0.

-Emiting an event from a `ViewModel` instance is firing the event at the component root element.
+Emitting an event from a `ViewModel` instance is firing the event at the component root element.

 ### Example